 - The origin is subtracted from both sides of the equation:

 - The ray’s direction is the destination minus the origin:

 Once the origin and direction are determined, the ray is cast with the

-caster.Parent tells the function to ignore the caster’s parent (LaserCaster model) and all of its descendants.
+datatype/RaycastParams object which, in this sample, tells the ray to ignore (blacklist) the caster’s parent (LaserCaster model) and all of its descendants.

 datatype/RaycastResult object is returned containing the results.
 To test for a hit, simply check that